in-rolls/electoral_rolls/README.md

 We have built a dataset of nearly all the Indian electors.
 Our data includes information on first and last name, gender, polling station (constituency, district, and state), father or husband's name, among other such details.
 We assembled this data by scraping and parsing the electoral rolls.

-This repository includes scripts for downloading  the pdf electoral rolls from the various state election commission sites.
+This repository includes scripts for downloading  the PDF electoral rolls from the various state election commission sites.
 [Parse PDF Rolls](https://github.com/in-rolls/parse_elex_rolls) has scripts for parsing the electoral rolls, scripts for translating native language rolls to English, and information about the resulting CSVs.

 ### Electoral Rolls